jeffjkwok/linkedin-clone/README.md

 ## LinkedIn Clone
 Using React, Redux, Firebase I created a clone of LinkedIn for refresher purposes.
+Used Firebase Authentication to login and register using email and password.
+Firebase was also used to store the posts in the database to be retrieved on different accounts.
+Redux was used to manage the state of the user.

 ![demo](https://github.com/jeffjkwok/linkedin-clone/blob/master/demo.gif)